hhandika/segul/README.md

 #### Converting sequence formats

-Segul can convert a single sequence file or multiple sequence files in a directory.
+SEGUL can convert a single sequence file or multiple sequence files in a directory.
 To input the file, use `--dir` or `-d` option:

 ```Bash
 segul convert --dir [path-to-your-repository] --input-format [sequence-format-keyword] --output-format [sequence-format-keyword]